Fast Facts

 • Prince Edward Island: 83 ABMs 25 Branches

-Participating banks are: Bank of Montreal, Scotiabank, CIBC, Laurentian Bank, National Bank, Royal Bank, TD Canada Trust, and HSBC Bank of Canada
+Participating banks are: Bank of Montreal, Canadian Western, Scotiabank, CIBC, Laurentian Bank, National Bank, Royal Bank, TD Bank Group, and HSBC Bank of Canada

 How did the market develop this way?
 In Canada, the Interac network enables customers of one financial institution to use ABMs owned by another operator.
 Originally, Interac was owned by the large Canadian banks but in 1996, the Competition Tribunal expanded membership eligibility in Interac to increase competition in the market for electronic payment services.
 This allowed a range of other ABM suppliers to enter the marketplace.
 Independent cash dispenser operators are now competing aggressively with Canada’s major financial institutions for ABM locations.